sturrpzzzzz/cc_blog/posts/assignment_1.md

 ## Bubbles

 The bubbles were simple because I had made them before, so I'm not sure what to comment on this.
+I'm just saying, being able to click out bubbles is my childhood dream and I am now happy.

 <iframe src="https://editor.p5js.org/sturrpzzzzz/full/YfJ0ad8ai"></iframe>